akshay512/bottom_loader/README.md

 </li>

-<li> By default it will show a bottom loader with loader as CircularProgressIndicator but you can specify<b>custom loader widget</b>  and specify if you want your bottom loader to dismiss when back button is pressed <b>isDismissible</b> parameter (Optional) <br/>
+<li> By default it will show a bottom loader with loader as CircularProgressIndicator but you can specify a <b>custom loader widget</b>  and specify if you want your bottom loader to dismiss when back button is pressed <b>isDismissible</b> parameter (Optional) <br/>

 ```dart
 //For bottom loader